Galleries

 1902 - 1930

 The panel pictured on the left is from one of the Direct Current (DC) motor generators installed at Rossdale Power Plant before 1915.
-In the 1960s it was used to control DC power from a motor generator set, which was a back up for the generator exciters ...
+The material chosen for these panels needed to be not only durable, but also an excellant electrical insulator.
+Remarkably, ...

 read more